 Your unique situation will determine whether you may need to appear in court.
 An appearance by you or your lawyer will be required if you have children under the age of 18 and the application is not made jointly by you and your former spouse.

 If you are living under the same room as your former spouse, it is likely that the court will expect an appearance by you, or your lawyer, to answer any questions regarding the separation.

-We offer a set fee structure for divorce applications.
-Contact our Brisbane family law team any time on 1800 621 071 to ask about our fees.
+Attwood Marshall Lawyers offer a set fee structure for divorce applications.
+Contact our Brisbane divorce lawyers any time on 1800 621 071 to ask about our fees.

-In addition to our set fee, the Federal Circuit Court will charge a filing fee for lodging an Application for Divorce.
+In addition to our set fee, the Federal Circuit and Family Court of Australia will charge a filing fee for lodging an Application for Divorce.
 This fee can be reduced if you have a concession card or receive Centrelink benefits.

 Yes!
 A property settlement and a divorce are two separate legal matters.
 It is important to note that divorce affects property settlements by triggering a time limitation period, which if lapsed, can cause you difficulty in making a court application for property settlement or spousal maintenance.
 The time limitation period will commence once your Divorce Order is final (one day and one month after the divorce application hearing date).

 If 12 months has passed after your divorce has been finalised, and you have not yet finalised your property settlement, you must obtain the family court’s permission before filing any court application.